UoG-Nuclear-Physics-Group/ILLData/README.md

 | 2                  | White          |
 | 3                  | Red            |

-If the stated rules are followed, there should be a 1-to-1 relationship between the GRIFFIN crystals and FIPPS crytals (relative to eachother).
+If the stated rules are followed, there should be a 1-to-1 relationship between the GRIFFIN crystals and FIPPS crystals from the targets frame of reference.